ReconAI/AM-Traffic-Phase2.Iteration2_Task-1-Pytorch/Readme.md

 * **'size'**: size of queue for averaging (128 by default).
 Set the size to 1 if you  don't want to perform any averaging.

 # Conversion to TensorRT
-Conversion of the built pytorch model to TensorRT model.
+Conversion of the built pytorch model to ONNX model to TensorRT model.
 ## Requirement
 * tensorflow-gp~=1.15.0
 * Keras~=2.2.5